irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement/TE-Countner_Malign_Information/Lesson_Plans/Lesson_02-Countering_Misinformation/Lesson_Plan-Counter-misinformation-disinformation/Counter-misinformation-disinformation-Advanced_Organizer.md

 	2. The remaining students will be asked about their day and other small talk to create a relaxed environment.
 	3. The 3 students will return to the room and begin spreading the misinformation they were given trying to get people to rush out of the room.
 	4. Students that leave the room will be caught by an assistant instructor and asked to return to the room to discuss what they experienced.
-3. _Ask students _ (5 minutes)
+3. _Ask students "What did you observe in the scenario?"_ (5 minutes)

 | Time | ELM Phase           | Comment                          |
 | ---- | ------------------- | -------------------------------- |
 | 5    | Publish and Process | Discussion on Counter Strategies |
 |      |                     |                                  |

-1. _Ask students “What strategies did you consider most effective in countering the misinformation?”_ (10 minutes)
-2. _Introduce the learning objectives._ (10 minutes)
+1. _Introduce the learning objectives._ (3 minutes)
-3. _Discuss the importance of rapid and accurate responses to misinformation._ (5 minutes)
-4. _Ask students to share examples of counter strategies used in their countries._ (5 minutes)
+2. Tell the students "By the end of this lesson you will have developed tactics to counter misinformation and disinformation effectively."
+(2 minutes)

 | Time | ELM Phase            | Comment                       |
 | ---- | -------------------- | ----------------------------- |